Wecome to Dragonwood Chronicles

 Tucked away deep in the woods at the southern edge of the Tug Hill region of New York.
 Dragonwood is our off-grid sanctuary.
 Six acres of pond and gardens bordered by forest on three sides.

 The project began in 1995, when after a long search, Debe and I purchased the property from a local logger.
-To date we have built a cabin, a bridge, out house and a shed in addition to expansive gardens and stone work.
-We have a generator, propane lights, grill, a wood stove and modest solar system.
+To date we have built a cabin, a bridge, out house, two sheds in addition to expansive gardens and stone work.
+We have a generator, propane lights, refrigerator and grill, a wood stove and modest solar system.
 A dug well and small stream suitable for watering gardens and other needs and a nearby spring for drinking water.

 The Dragonwood Chronicles will serve to document the project with photographs and notes.
 Future projects will include additions to the cabin, a root cellar and a studio building.